nijuyonkadesu/preemptive-impressions/homework/homelab/plans.md

 0. read the best practices (managing volume network and blah blah)
 1. install canonical k8s
 2. bring in the watgbridge bot here
 3. Only 100G is used. plan for the remaining storage...
+X
-4. flash bios
+4. flash bios X [DONE]
+5. backups setup
+6. openvpn?

+# Clean Up:
+- dev/sda5 - E:// - wipe (TODO: ~/.old/ mido & violet copy back to disc)
+DONE: samba this partition

+- the steps I did are wrong: mkfs.ext4 on /dev/sda -> fdisk on /dev/sda -> allocate a partition, generate GPT, -> mkfs.ext4 on /dev/sda1

 # Telegram helper
 Controling system with the help of telegram bot?? (umm)

+[TODO]
 0. notify when the system is up or shutdown
 1. run a local telegram bot server?